codingprivacy/Multiple-Rename/README.md

 # Multiple-Rename
-A python module which easily lets us reaname multiple files with additional features
+A python module which easily lets us Rename multiple files with additional features